-Apple Baked Oatmeal Recipe
+Baked Oatmeal With Apples

 It’s a basic sort of recipe that lets you do other things while it bakes in the oven.
 You can add almost any type of fruit either before or after baking (fresh or frozen) and top with any of your favorite toppings such as maple syrup, honey, coconut sugar, chopped nuts or anything you feel would be tasty on top.

-What Is Apple Baked Oatmeal?
+What Is Baked Oatmeal With Apples?

 Baked oatmeal is basically an oatmeal casserole.
 Instead of cooking it on the stove, you bake it in a casserole dish in the oven.
 You simply combine all the ingredients you would want to put into an oatmeal dish and bake.
 It’s a great way to make oatmeal when you have other things to tend to for the breakfast table.
-I love making baked oatmeal on holiday mornings especially because I can do a million other things while breakfast cooks for the entire family.
+I love making baked oatmeal on holiday mornings, especially because I can do a million other things while breakfast cooks for the entire family.

-Can You Freeze Apple Baked Oatmeal?
+Can You Freeze Baked Oatmeal With Apples?

 Yes, you can!
-Once it’s cooked, I recommend freezing it in single serving portions for easy thawing.
+Once it’s cooked, I recommend freezing it in single-serving portions for easy thawing.
 Rewarm in the microwave with a small amount of milk.
-If you want to freeze the entire casserole dish, make sure your dish is freezer safe (not all dishes are), and make sure it has an air-tight lid or cover.
+If you want to freeze the entire casserole dish, make sure your dish is freezer-safe (not all dishes are), and make sure it has an air-tight lid or cover.
 No matter if you freeze it whole or in portions, you’ll want to let this thaw overnight in the fridge.
 Then you can reheat.
 If you don’t have a microwave, you can add a little milk to the dish and reheat, covered with foil, in the oven for about 15 minutes or until warmed through.
 The oven should be 350 F. to reheat.

-How To Make Apple Baked Oatmeal
+How To Make Baked Oatmeal With Apples

 The concept is pretty basic.
 You simply combine everything you want in your oatmeal into a casserole dish and then bake it.
 Simple!
 Once it’s baked, you can add any fresh toppings you like.
 See below for suggestions.